Classification: Straight Bourbon

 Knob Creek Quarter Oak is a nice addition to the Knob Creek line.
 It improves on the standard Knob Creek Small Batch, yet doesn’t wow you like some of the Knob Creek Single Barrels can.
 The overall sip is well balanced and delivers a nice mix of sweet and rich dry flavors, especially between the predominant cinnamon and oak found throughout.
 The price is fair considering, and its relative availability makes it an easy limited release for many to experience.
 If you’re a fan of the Jim Beam Small Batch Collection, and Knob Creek in particular, this is a release that you’ll want to track down.

-The sample used for this review was provided to us at no cost courtesy its respective company.
-We thank them for allowing us to review it with no strings attached.
+The sample used for this review was provided at no cost courtesy of Beam Suntory.
+We thank them for the sample and for allowing us to review it with no strings attached.